sandialabs/Arcus/README.md

 Arcus is a C# manipulation library for calculating, parsing, formatting, converting, and comparing both IPv4 and IPv6 addresses and subnets.
 It accounts for 128-bit numbers on 32-bit platforms.

+## ❗Breaking Changes in Version 3+

+### IP Address Parsing based on .NET Targets

+In .NET versions up to and including .NET 4.8 (which corresponds to .NET Standard 2.0), stricter parsing rules were enforced for `IPAddress` according to the IPv6 specification.Specifically, the presence of a terminal '%' character without a valid zone index is considered invalid in these versions.
+As a result, the input `abcd::%` fails to parse, leading to a null or failed address parsing depending on `Parse`/`TryParse`.
+This behavior represents a breaking change from Arcus's previous target of .NET Standard 1.3. and may provide confusion for .NET 4.8 / .NET Standard 2.0 versions.

+In contrast, in newer versions of .NET, including .NET 8 and .NET 9, the parsing rules have been relaxed.
+The trailing '%' character is now ignored during parsing, allowing for inputs that would have previously failed.

+It is important to note that this scenario appears to be an extreme edge case, and developers should ensure that their applications handle `IPAddress` parsing appropriately across different target frameworks as expected.

+If in doubt it is suggested that IP Address based user input should be sanitized to meet your development needs.

 ## Getting Started

 The latest stable release of Arcus is [available on NuGet](https://www.nuget.org/packages/Arcus/).